adepedia/adepedia-on-ohdsi/README.md

   GitHub of AEOLUS: https://github.com/ltscomputingllc/faersdbstats
   Publication of AEOLUS: Banda, J.M., et al., A curated and standardized adverse drug event resource to accelerate drug safety research.
 Sci Data, 2016.
 3: p.
 160026.
 [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/27193236)

-* After AEOLUS implemention, you can conduct our ETL tool as following
+* After AEOLUS implemention, you can conduct our ETL tool as following order: 1.

 * For more details such as mapping rules and information loss about this tool, you can find them in this paper:

 Yu Y, Ruddy KJ, Hong N, Tsuji S, Shah N, Jiang G. ADEpedia-on-OHDSI: A Next Generation Pharmacovigilance Signal Detection Platform Using the OHDSI Common Data Model.
 J Biomed Inform.
 2019 Feb 7:103119. doi: 10.1016/j.jbi.2019.103119.
 [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/30738946)